Virginia Tech® home

 Students using two man crosscut saw in Jack and Jill Timberbeast competition.

-Timberbeast is a timber sports event hosted by The Forestry Club each spring at the New River Valley Fairgrounds for regional colleges and universities.
+Timberbeast is a timber sports event hosted by The Forestry Club each spring for regional colleges and universities.
 Students compete in events like archery, cross cut, axe throw, and knife throw.
 Virginia Tech students also attend forestry and wildlife conclaves, which combine presentations, speakers, and competitions of physical, intellectual, and artistic prowess.

 Looking for more student organizations?